Philosophy (PHIL)

 Lecture: 3 hours per week

-Offering: Fall Only, Even Years
+Offering: Fall or Spring Only, All Years

 This course will examine the teachings of the ancient Greek philosophers and their influence on the later development of Western philosophy and culture.
-The course is organized around the pre-Socratic philosophers (Pythagoras, Heraclitus, and others), the Sophists, Socrates, Plato, and Aristotle and the fundamental questions they asked about human nature, reality, ethics, politics, economics, education, science, knowledge, religion and happiness.
+The course is organized around the pre-Socratic philosophers (Pythagoras, Heraclitus, and others), the Sophists, Socrates, Plato, and Aristotle and the fundamental questions they asked about human nature, reality, ethics, politics, economics, education, science, knowledge, religion, and happiness.
 Students in this course will be introduced to what the ancient Greeks understood as the wisdom tradition in philosophy with an exploration into the most fundamental and perennial questions of human existence.

 Prerequisites: ENGL-101